brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-10.md

 "Pureblood father.
 Muggleborn mother.
 Lived with his mother's muggle sister before he was discovered.
 No other living relatives."

-"Lily Evans was no muggleborn*.
+"Lily Evans was no muggleborn\[^92-1].
 She was a half-blood.
 Her mother got into it with Voldemort at some point, when he was nothing more than handsome young college student, traveling for the holidays.
 My father's mother has an identical story."